A revamped synth engine for a toy keyboard, with instrument presets and Midi out.

 Dodepan is a chromatic percussive instrument – like a lo-fi electronic version of a marimba or handpan.

 It’s played by tapping on its twelve (dodeka in Greek) capacitive metal pads.
 The lowest note it can produce is C2 (Midi number 36), the highest D8 (Midi number 110), so its chromatic range is 75 notes.
 One of its two knobs controls the current key (or root note), which ranges from C3 to B4.
 The other knob is used to select one of the sixteen scales available.
-It’s polyphonic, up to six concurrent voices (but more can be enabled in the settings).
-Each one of the twelve pads is assigned to a note based on the current scale and key, following a zigzag layout and repeating notes at higher octaves when needed.

 To make the instrument more expressive, an MPU-6050 IMU (Inertial Measurement Unit) is used to convert the intensity of a tap into velocity data, so that hard taps play louder and soft taps play quieter.
 In addition to the accelerometer, the IMU also provides gyroscope data, which Dodepan uses to perform pitch bending, a trick I borrowed from a previous toy synth I made, the TS-DET1.

 The central unit of the circuit is a Raspberry Pi Pico.
 It aggregates and parses knob values and tap data from the MPR121 capacitive touch module, and displays taps, key and scale info via LEDs (through a 74HC4067 demultiplexer).
 Very importantly, the Pico outputs sound via pulse-width modulation.
 An analog circuit further processes the signal, acting as a digital-to-analog converter with volume control and noise suppression, before taking the sound to a PAM8403 amplifier that drives the built-in speaker.
-There’s also a headphone jack socket of the switched type, so when it’s in use, the speaker is disabled.

 When connected via USB to a computer or a Midi-compliant host instrument, Dodepan will show up as a Midi device, sending note events (note on with velocity, and note off) and pitch wheel modulation data.

 The original note samples are a combination of synthesized marimba and balafon samples, and were created in MusE Sequencer using DeicsOnze, an emulator of the Yamaha YM2414, the FM sound chip powering the Yamaha DX11 and TX81Z synthesizers.
-They have been resampled to 22050Hz and their resolution lowered to 8bit (using dithering), before converting them to header files using wav2c.

 Everything is powered by a 3.7V li-ion battery, recharged by a TP4056 module via USB-C. An HT7333-A LDO is in place to make sure that the circuit never gets more than 3.3V, with the exception of the amplifier, which is fed straight unregulated voltage with no sweetener.